-- Make sure all the packaging materials are removed from the inside of the oven.
+- 1. Make sure all the packing materials are removed from the inside of the door.

-- Inspect the oven after unpacking for any visual damage such as:
+- 2. Inspect the oven after unpacking for any visual damage such as:

 - · Misaligned Door

-- Damaged Door
+- · Damaged Door

-- Dents of Holes in Door Window and Screen
+- · Dents of Holes in Door Window and Screen

-- Dents in Cavity
+- · Dents in Cavity

-If any of the above is visible, DO NOT use the oven.
+If any of the above is visible, DO NOT uses the oven.

-- This microwave oven weighs around 16 kg and must be placed on a horizontal surface strong enough to support this weight. - The oven must be placed away from high temperature and steam. - DO NOT place anything on top of the oven. - On the use of freestanding, leave a space of at least 10 cm from the rear, 8 cm from both sides of the wall and 15 cm from the top to ensure proper ventilation. - On the use of a built-in (planted), adjust the distance by following the installation of an appropriate frame. - DO NOT remove the turn-table drive shaft. - As with any appliance, close supervision is necessary when appliance is used by children.
+- This microwave oven weighs around 16 kg and must be placed on a horizontal surface strong enough to support this weight. - 4.
+The oven must be placed away from high temperature and steam. - 5.
+DO NOT place anything on top of the oven. - 6.
+On the use of freestanding, leave a space of at least 10 cm from the rear, 8 cm from both sides of the wall and 15 cm from the top to ensure proper ventilation. - 7.
+On the use of a built-in (planted), adjust the distance by following the installation of an appropriate frame. - 8.
+DO NOT remove the turn-table drive shaft. - 9.
+As with any appliance, close supervision is necessary when used by children.